brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

             print(grad[0],grad[1])
     return print("Minimum Point: (%.2f,%.2f)"%(grad[0][0], grad[0][1]))
 ```
-Here I'm essentially just rolling through my gradients using the returned minimum from my gradient function to rerun the loop every time.
+Here I'm essentially just stepping through my gradients using the returned maximum from my gradient function to rerun the loop every time.
 Once I've reached a stopping difference that is close to zero I return the coordinates (x1,x2) of the function at that point.
 I'd also recommend visualizing this (if possible) to get a feel for your solution.
 My example looked like this:

 ![grad_viz](/img/grad_desc/grad_viz.png)

-As you can see there is a local minima in addition to the global minima.
-I get around this problem by initializing my script at randomly different starting points to ensure I'm reaching the true minimum.
+As you can see there is a local minimum in addition to the global minimum.
+I got around this problem by initializing my script at randomly different starting points to ensure I'm reaching the true minimum.

 ## In Conclusion